Why Every HR Team Needs AI-Powered Onboarding in 2026

 For many years, skilling was a catch-up game: identify a gap, send employees to training, and hope they come back ready.
 But when AI can alter entire value chains at record speed, this model falls short.

-The antidote is predictive skilling: using AI and data-driven foresight to see what capabilities will matter next—and starting to build them before they’re mission-critical.
-By the time competitors realize what’s happening, your team is already well-versed and ready for the next leap.
+The antidote is predictive skilling: using AI in workforce development and data-driven foresight to see what capabilities will matter next and starting to build them before they’re mission-critical.
+In fact, PwC’s 2025 AI Jobs Barometer finds that AI-exposed roles are evolving 66% faster than others, highlighting the urgent need to proactively upskill teams for emerging demands.

 To measure whether your workforce is future-ready, consider the following five markers.
 Think of them as your “survival index” in the AI era: